azeam/powerupp/README.md

 `sudo make uninstall`

 **Usage**
-The install command will place a .desktop launcher file in `/usr/share/applications`, which should be picked up by Gnome etc. If you experience problems and need a little more detailed output you can also run the application from terminal (`powerupp`).
+The install command will install a .desktop launcher file, which should be picked up by Gnome etc. If you experience problems and need a little more detailed output you can also run the application from terminal (`powerupp`).

 PowerUPP supports multiple graphic cards, select the card you want to adjust from the dropdown menu.
 "Load active" settings the first time you use the application, this will read and translate the contents of your `pp_table` file(s).
 These values will be saved as "defaults" in the folder `/home/USER/.config/powerupp/` and can later be used to reset the values to stock.
-Do not edit these files manually.
+I recommend not to edit this file manually.

-If you have set custom powerplay values before using this program or delete the default files after creating them, *beware that the default "safe" limits may not be correct*.
+If you have set custom powerplay values before using this program or delete the defaults file after creating it, *beware that the default "safe" limits may not be correct*.
 The "safe" limits are set to the values present in AMD:s OverDrive table (same as in Wattman etc.), if available.

 When you apply your settings they will immediately take effect, but will not persist a reboot.
 Note that *all* the displayed values will be written to the `pp_table` when pressing "Apply current", altering one value at a time is advisable.